-- 1. Park on a firm, level surface. - Cover the right side of the front wheel and brake caliper with protective tape or cloth. - 3.
-On the right side, remove the mounting bolts and brake caliper. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
-Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces. - ➤ Do not pull the brake lever while the brake caliper is removed.
+- 1. Park on a firm, level surface. - 2.
+Cover right side of the front wheel and brake caliper with protective tape or cloth. - 3.
+On the right side, remove the mounting bolts and remove the brake caliper. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
+Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc or pad surfaces.